dean-chin-altimetrik/platform-github-actions/.github/actions/jira-rel-scope/README.md

 - `command`: `"validate-upsert-prereqs"`
 - `jira_key` (required): Jira issue key (e.g., `REL-1234`).
+- `component` (optional): Component name to check for conflicts.
+If provided, validates that the component doesn't already exist in the table.
+- `branch_name` (optional): Branch name (optional for validation).
 - `issuetype` (optional): Jira issue type to validate (default: `REL-SCOPE`).
 - `upsert_permission_field_id` (optional): Custom field ID that controls whether component upserting is allowed (default: `customfield_15850`).
 Field name will be fetched automatically from Jira.
 - `blocked_statuses` (optional): JIRA statuses that should block upsert operations (default: `APPROVED CLOSED`).

+**Validation Checks Performed:**
+- Issue type matches expected type
+- Upsert permission field is set to "Allowed"
+- Ticket status is not in blocked statuses
+- Component does not already exist in the table (if component provided)

 **Example:**